YiyangLi-0/Concurrent_Job_Management/readme.md

 A background process (using the threading module) is kept running on master node to periodically check the dumped files and pick out some random jobs to terminate.
 The selected remote job is terminated via bash command with the paramiko module.
 The termination of a remote job also closes the channel between master node and remote core.
 A new channel is then established to submit a new job, thus utilizing all available remote cores.

 The reason of the above design is that, execnet uses static gateway group to establish multiple channels and submit jobs to remote cores, where each channel keeps its unique PID on the remote node, no matter how many different jobs are submitted through this channel.
 This feature fits well if we do not need to terminate any on-going jobs.
 However, if a channel is closed by its PID, the connection to that remote core is lost, and no more job can be submitted to that remote core while the gateway group lives (so the remote core will remain idle).
 Thus, I specify that a gateway group contains only one channel.
-So, either the job successfully completes or gets terminated, its gateway is closed, and a new gateway and a new channel is created with a new PID, this enables both new job submission and job-termination.
+So, either the job successfully completes or gets terminated, its gateway is closed, and a new gateway and a new channel is created with a new PID, this enables new job submission and job-termination.

 # Code structure